You’re in a store with tons of products in front of you.

-Now, before you make up your mind to keep using what you got, the truth is, most skincare isn’t approved (including the one in your bathroom now).
+Now, before you make up your mind to keep using what you have, the truth is, that most skincare isn’t approved (including the one in your bathroom now).

 The FDA under law is not obligated to approve any skincare product, but they do regulate.
-So between natural and unnatural, natural products make a commitment to being safer.
+So between natural and unnatural, natural products commit to being safer.
 That’s more than we can say about their counterpart.

 While natural skincare doesn’t guarantee it is completely safe, it's less of a gamble than the alternative non-natural skincare products.